aleph2c/miros/doc/patterns.rst

   processing are not quite independent." [#2]_

 .. note::

-  Programming a statechart with :term:`orthogonal regions<Orthogonal Region>` is computationally expensive.
-So if you find yourself drawing two seperate states with a lot of arrows connecting them, remind yourself of this :ref:`reminder pattern<patterns-reminder-here>`.
+  If you find yourself drawing two separate states with a lot of arrows connecting them, remind yourself of this :ref:`reminder pattern<patterns-reminder-here>`.

 The reminder pattern uses the :ref:`ultimate hook<patterns-ultimate-hook>`